 This morning EE has announced the world's first 4G live streaming action camera, which aims to compete with the likes of GoPro and Sony, as well as apps such as Periscope and Meerkat.

-It's a rugged action camera designed for extreme sports and family moments alike.
+It's a rugged action camera designed for extreme sports and family moments alike (for alternatives, see our guide to the best action cameras right now).
 Its killer feature is the ability to stream video over the internet, without the need for a smartphone.

 EE's camera comes with a two rugged cases, which allow it to go under 60M of water and survive shocks, although EE hasn't revealed any figures just yet.